 Many pensions do make allowances for both early and late retirement.
 However, there are often limits to this, which are important to check in your policy details.
 The earliest age is normally 55, which will rise to 57 by 2028 although some have a Protected Retirement Age which allows you to take your pension even earlier than this.
 It’s also relatively common to see a late retirement limit of 75 which may hinder your plans if you’re looking to delay your pension quite significantly.

 There are a number of special benefits that have the potential to be lost if you decide to take your pension later which are worth checking for too.
-You might have a guaranteed annuity rate or be entitled to bonuses from a With profits fund.
+You might have a guaranteed annuity rate or have a guaranteed growth rate.
 It is also handy to know if your pension is either defined contribution or defined benefit which affects the way in which your savings are accumulated.

 Still unsure of what to do?